Returns upstream every year to spawn

 3 Incredible Facts!

-- Great sense of smell: The remarkable sense of smell allows this type of fish to find the same spawning grounds each year.
+- Great sense of smell: The remarkable sense of smell allows salmon to find the same spawning grounds each year.
 It seems to record the memory of the ground’s scent from the moment it starts migrating to the ocean as a juvenile fish.
 The sockeye salmon can even sense changes in the planet’s magnetic field.

-- Multi-phase maturation: The Salmon fish passes through several life stages on the way to adulthood.
+- Multi-phase maturation: The salmon passes through several life stages on the way to adulthood.
 The first stage is called a fry.
 After growing about an inch, it becomes a parr and develops black camouflage splotches over its body.
 After growing several inches, it becomes a smolt, loses its splotches, and returns to the sea.